These hacks on photography are cheap but

 own Illuminator

-You will need sheet of paper and tape for this
+You will need a sheet of paper and tape for this

-photography hack, you should first tap the paper through window.
+photography hack, you should first tap the paper through a window.

 Place your subject before the paper and turn your camera